developer-zebra/developer-zebra-site/src/stagenow/4-1/about/index.md

 ---

-StageNow 4.1 User Guide, Revision A; <!-- StageNow MN-003401; --> October,2019
+StageNow 4.1 User Guide, Revision A; <!-- StageNow MN-003401; --> January, 2020

 #### Covers StageNow 4.1

 ## Overview

-This guide provides the staging administrator with instructions for using StageNow 3.2 to create XML-based profiles for staging devices.
+This guide provides the staging administrator with instructions for using StageNow to create XML-based profiles for configuring the settings of Zebra devices.

 ### Prerequisites
 The following software must be installed on the staging workstation prior to using StageNow: